Capitalizing on Risks & Returns: Risk Management Considerations for Cannabis Banking

 - Oversight and Reporting is Critical: Monitoring and reporting should include key risk indicators and key performance indicators for Board and management to measure and monitor deposit concentration limits and thresholds in-line with risk appetite and provide incentive to reach goals.
 The Board must play a role in approving deposit concentration limits and industry type limits to demonstrate effective oversight.

-- Robust Policies, Procedures, and Controls are Key to Mitigating Risk: Leveraging effective due diligence, governance, and risk assessment processes for introducing cannabis related products or services amongst impacted stakeholders can help determine if these high-risk activities fit well with your overall business plan, strategy, and risk appetite.
+- Robust Policies, Procedures, and Controls are Key to Mitigating Risk: Leveraging effective governance processes for vetting cannabis related products or services amongst business owners and support functions impacting stakeholders can help determine if these high-risk activities fit well with your overall business plan, strategy, and risk appetite.
 If you use a third party to manage due diligence and risk assessment processes for an MRB, it is critical to understand you own the risks, so oversight and monitoring activities are key compensating controls to mitigate these risks.
 Significant due diligence should be done on each business, ultimate business owner, key personnel, and third-party vendors to prevent these products and services from being used for criminal and illegal activities.
 Tailoring and customizing policies and procedures to address cannabis related business matters (such as underwriting requirements, collateral considerations, customer due diligence and suspicious activity monitoring) is also necessary along with providing training to employees who will serve customers in the cannabis industry.

 To learn more about safeguarding your bank’s risk exposure with proper due diligence, governance, and risk considerations within the cannabis industry, contact Mike Dempsey or Alex Cacanando, leaders in our Risk Advisory practice or speak to your Cherry Bekaert advisor.